 Vitamin a Levels

 The list below gives the total vitamin a content in the 7 items from the general description 'beer' each of which show the vitamin a amount as well as Calories, Protein, Fat and Carbohydrate.
 The top 7 food items are shown in the graph below, to give a quick and easy dietary comparison for the different items, where each item is listed at the bottom of the page with a nutritional summary.

 Average Content for beerThe average (or more correctly the arithmetic mean) amount of vitamin a contained in 100g of beer, based on the list below of 7 different items under the general description of beer, is 0.86 mcg of vitamin a.
+This average value corresponds to 0.03 % of the recommended dietary allowance (or RDA) in your diet.
 The averages for the different nutrients are as follows; the average amount of Calories is 134.43 kcal, the average amount of Protein is 6.16 g, the average amount of Fat is 9.14 g and the average amount of Carbohydrate is 4.85 g.